cysouw/diathesis/text/c07_participle.md

 ## Introduction

 Constructions consisting of a participle combined with a light verb (i.e. a verb with limited lexical meaning) are manifold in German grammar.
-They include constructions without diathesis like the \textsc{Perfekt} \Next[a] and typical diatheses like the *werden* passive \Next[b].
+They include constructions without diathesis like the German *Perfekt* \Next[a] and typical diatheses like the *werden* passive \Next[b].

 \ex.
  \a.
 Ich habe einen Brief geschrieben.